“To truly laugh, you must be able to

 ACTING TO ME has always been a channel for healing therapeutic expression.
 After some challenging experiences, I began to improvise and create different character scenarios as a method to escape, which allowed me to discover the potential benefits of acting as a tool for self-growth and emotional consolation.
 I became obsessed with the science behind this, what is it about playing pretend that makes me feel more alive?
 What about acting makes me more in harmony with the deeper layers of my own humanity?
 I began to try and seek the answers.

-Most recently, I wrapped a major guest star role on the upcoming Amazon Prime's The Terminal List: Dark Wolf directed by Emmy Award-winning Fred E. Toye, opposite Chris Pratt and Taylor Kitsch.
-I can next be seen in English at Cincinnati Playhouse in the Park directed by Kimberly Senior, and the upcoming short film Shadow of the Sun.
+Currently, I can be seen as Daran Amiri in Amazon Prime's The Terminal List: Dark Wolf, directed by Emmy Award-winning Fred E. Toye, opposite Chris Pratt and Taylor Kitsch.
+I can next be seen in the upcoming short film Shadow of the Sun and am currently understudying the Off-Broadway play Meet The Cartozians at Second Stage, directed by David Cromer.

 WHEN I'M NOT ACTING OR WRITING, you can find me somewhere in nature, hiking with friends.
-I also love to play squash, do kundalini yoga, kickboxing, and Qigong.
+I also love to play squash, do kundalini yoga, kickboxing/MMA, and Qigong.
 Most importantly, the beach is the fuel to my soul.
 I could spend the rest of my life watching sunrises and sunsets along the Mediterranean Sea.

 Awards/News